Jai Bajarangabali: Production

 The film began production in 2012.
 This is Ajai Rao's first action film and he plays a Hanuman devotee.
+Shubha Phutela, who was shooting for Maalai Pozhudhin Mayakathilaey (2016), opted out of the film since the producers of Jai Bajarangabali wanted her to shoot exclusively for the film.
 Sindhu Loknath plays a non-resident Indian in the film and worked on this film around the same time as Love in Mandya (2014).
 The film was shot in Bangalore and Kuala Lumpur.

 Soundtrack

 The music is composed by V. Harikrishna.